klaytn/klaytn-docs/docs/smart-contract/porting-ethereum-contract.md

 ## Solidity Support <a id="solidity-support"></a>

-Klaytn is currently compatible with **Constantinople** Ethereum Virtual Machine (EVM) version.
+Klaytn is currently compatible with **Istanbul** Ethereum Virtual Machine (EVM) version.
 Backward compatibility is not guaranteed with other EVM versions on Klaytn.
-Thus, it is highly recommended to compile Solidity code with the Constantinople target option.
+Thus, it is highly recommended to compile Solidity code with the Istanbul target option.
 Please refer to [how to set the EVM version of solc](https://solidity.readthedocs.io/en/latest/using-the-compiler.html#setting-the-evm-version-to-target).

 An example command is shown below:

 ```
-$ solc --evm-version constantinople contract.sol
+$ solc --evm-version istanbul contract.sol
 ```

 ## Decoupled Key Pairs <a id="decoupled-key-pairs"></a>